Gambling White Paper: Gambling Commission Timeline

 vii. new information security controls found in ISO27001:2022.

 The Gambling Commission Summer 2023 consultation closed on 18 October 2023.
-The Gambling Commission recently published its response, here, as it relates to new requirements on remote game designs which are due to come into force in 2025.
+On 1 May 2024, the Gambling Commission published its response, here, as it relates to new requirements on remote game designs.

-The revised RTS will come into force on 17 January 2025.
+The revised RTS entered into force on 17 January 2025.

-Updated requirements for security audits will come into effect on 31 October 2024 – meaning all annual security audits conducted after 01 November 2024 will need to be updated to the ISO27001:2022 standard.
+Updated requirements for security audits took effect on 31 October 2024 – meaning all annual security audits conducted after 01 November 2024 need to be updated to the ISO27001:2022 standard.

 Harm prevention: Potential introduction of mandatory data sharing about high risk customers between online operators to prevent harm.
 Gambling Commission powers (amendments to LCCP) Results of initial trial to be announced.
 Awaiting Government response.
 The Gambling Commission Summer 2023 consultation closed on 18 October 2023.
 TBC